anshulchahar/docanalyze/docs/development/contributing.md

-# Contributing to DocAnalyze
+# Contributing to Solva

-This guide provides information for developers who want to contribute to the DocAnalyze project.
+This guide provides information for developers who want to contribute to the Solva project.

 ## Development Environment Setup